 iARS (internet Audio Rendering System) is a browser plugin extending the browser's capabilities with a flexible audio rendering machine.
 It can be invoked by an "object" tag within web pages.
 The signal processing is done by the Pure Data programme which is launched by the plugin and remote controlled via a XML-RPC interface.
 The algorithm processed can be defined as a regular Pd patch along with a graphical representation of the patch.
-This is done using a IDL (interface description language) introduced in section 4.3.
+This is done using a IDL (Interface Description Language).
 According to this description the plugin draws controls into the browser window with which the behaviour of the algorithm can be altered.
-Figure 3 provides a deployment diagram containing all major components of the iARS plugin.